The 6 Best Autoresponders for 2019 [Plus Our Top Picks]

 I want to do Affiliate/Network Marketing..

 Aweber.
 Technically you can make any email autoresponder service work, but you'd have to be strategic about it if you are doing Affiliate Marketing.
-I've heard so many unfortunate stories about ActiveCampaign closing peoples accounts due to affiliate marketing.
-However, Aweber has been very supportive of affiliate marketing and it's the safest choice if this is what you want to do.
+I've heard so many unfortunate stories about other providers closing peoples accounts due to affiliate marketing.
+However, Aweber has been very supportive of affiliate marketing and is currently the safest choice if this is what you want to do.

 I just want to know what the best service is overall...

-ActiveCampaign is the best and MailerLite comes as a close 2nd.
-Mostly because of email deliverability rate.
+ActiveCampaign is my #1 recommended email service!
+Mainly due to its features and email deliverability rate.
 You can have a service with the best features in the world, but if no one is seeing your emails, then whats the point?
 Also, you want a service that can grow with your business without the high costs.

 What are your thoughts of the best autoresponder service?
 Let us know in the comments.